yiqunc/polyaa/README.md

 If user cannot provide an valid projected srs, the script will use EPSG:3857 as the universal projected srs (http://trac.osgeo.org/proj/wiki/FAQ).
 While, this is NOT the best solution for any particular area.

-(4) Setup default parameter values for generic function "f_genAI" and "f_genAI2".
+(4) Setup default parameter values for generic function "AI.gen".
 Please check out the source code for parameter definitions.
 Here are some usage examples:

 (a) create AI with single threshold combination: population density:150, minimum seed population 20000, travel time 60 minutes
 AI.gen(thPopDen=150,thSeedMinPop=20000, thTvlTime=60)